Richard Hayward (cricketer): Move to Hampshire

-Season with Somerset and after
+Season with Somerset

 In May 1985, he was signed by Somerset to help bolster their injury-hit squad.

-In the 1985 English season Hayward joined Somerset where he made his first-class debut for the county against Gloucestershire.
-During the 1985 season, Hayward played nine first-class matches with his final first-class match for Somerset coming at the end of the 1985 season against former club Hampshire.
-In his nine first-class matches for Somerset, Hayward scored 278 runs at a batting average of 30.88, with one century and one half century and a high score of 100 not out.
-That same season Hayward made his List-A debut for Somerset against Warwickshire.
-Hayward played eight List A matches for the county, with his final appearance for them coming against Middlesex.
+He made his debut for Somerset in the County Championship against Gloucestershire, with him making nine first-class appearances during the season.
+In these, he scored 278 runs at an average of 30.88, making an unbeaten century against Cambridge University.
+Alongside his first-class appearances, Hayward also made eight one-day appearances for Somerset, scoring 239 runs at an average of 59.75, with three half centuries.
+At the end of the season, Hayward decided to permanently relocate to New Zealand.

 Career in New Zealand

 Playing in New Zealand

 After his release by Hampshire, Hayward returned to playing minor counties cricket for Buckinghamshire in 1983.
 During the winter which followed the 1983 season, Hayward played in New Zealand.
 His connection with New Zealand began in 1979, when he was looking for employment following the conclusion of the English season.
 His uncle, who lived in Nelson, recommended him to Nelson cricket administrator Jock Sutherland; at the time, the Nelson Cricket Association were looking to for a coach to replace the outgoing Billy Ibadulla.
-He would come to New Zealand following the conclusion of the English season for six years in a row.
-He was selected to represent Central Districts during the 1983–84 New Zealand season, making his debut against a touring England XI.

-In 1983 Hayward joined Central Districts in New Zealand where he made his first-class debut against Northern Districts.
-Hayward's List A debut for Central Districts came against Northern Districts.

-In the 1984 Benson and Hedges Cup, Hayward represented the Minor Counties once again, making his List-A debut for them against Lancashire and playing his final match for a combined Minor Counties side against Nottinghamshire.
-In the same season Hayward made his second and final List A appearance for Buckinghamshire against Lancashire in the 1984 NatWest Trophy.
+For the next six years he would come to New Zealand following the conclusion of the English season.
+In January 1983, he was selected to replace Ian Snook in the Central Districts team for their match against Northern Districts in the 1982–83 Shell Trophy, with him making two further appearances in the competition.
+The following season, he made eight first-class appearances in the 1983–84 Shell Trophy, and one against a touring England XI.
+In these, he scored 331 runs at an average of 27.58, with one century (102 runs) against Wellington.
+Alongside these, he also made five one-day appearances in the 1983–84 Shell Cup.
+At the end of the season, he deputised as captain for John Wiltshire, who had broken his arm at the beginning of February.